Article Read Time

 Authenticator Apps Are Not Infallible

 Unfortunately, threat actors can bypass authenticator apps, although it is not easy and requires sophisticated techniques.
-Here are some common methods they use:
+Here are some standard methods they use:

 Phishing Attacks: Attackers trick users into providing their MFA codes by creating fake login pages that look legitimate.